-For a relatively simple app, Mic Drop took a lot longer than you might think to build—and that's not even counting all the time we've spent on marketing!
+For a relatively simple app, Mic Drop took a lot longer than you might think to build.
 It turns out that there's a lot more to simplicity than there seems—and audio, in particular, is especially complex.
 Matt explores beneath the surface to share what we've learned from our first foray into macOS app development, from a (mostly) technical perspective.

 With the coronavirus pandemic ongoing, it looks like remote working may be here to stay—which means lots and lots of Zoom meetings.
 Since video calling is our new normal, it’s time we had an etiquette guide for our post-COVID world.
 Spoiler alert: keep your trousers on and mute your mic.